THUDM/Inf-DiT/README.md

 - [x] Code release
 - [x] Model weight release
-- [ ] Complete the explanation for the inference code and hyperparameter
+- [x] Complete the explanation for the inference code and hyperparameter
 - [ ] Demo
+- [ ] Comfyui

 ## 🔆 Abstract